1986 Kashmir riots: Background

 The JK Land Estates Abolition Act of 1950 allowed the govt to unilaterally confiscate private land owned by landlords, which adversely affected thousands of Kashmiri Hindus overnight.
 This also led to some Kashmiri Hindus leaving the state.

 In 1982, Sheikh Abdullah died, with his son Farooq Abdullah taking over soon after.
 Despite winning the 1983 election, Farooq was replaced by Ghulam Mohammad Shah, also known as Gul Shah.
 In Anantnag Mufti Mohammad Sayeed, who later founded the PDP, was the elected representative at the time.

-In early 1986, Gul Shah announced the construction of a masjid inside the location of an ancient Hindu Temple in the Jammu Civil Secretariat.
+In early 1986, Gul Shah announced the construction of a mosque inside the location of an ancient Hindu Temple in the Jammu Civil Secretariat.
 This move sparked widespread criticism and protests in Jammu.
 In February, Gul Shah then went to Kashmir and provocatively said, "Islam khatre mein hain" (Translation: "Islam is in danger").
+These incendiary statements by Gul Shah are believed to have been partially to blame for the breaking out of riots.
 Subsequently, Muslim rioters attacked Hindu-owned businesses and places of worship.
-The resulting death toll was 2000 people, consisting primarily of Hindus.